Should a Literature Review be Critical? Tips How to do it

 A critical analysis is your evaluation of a book, article, research, or any other source that provides information used in a literature review.
 It should include the main ideas of the source.

-With regard to a literature review, a critical analysis explores all the findings and arguments of the source and analyzes against the thesis or research question.
+Concerning a literature review, a critical analysis explores all the findings and arguments of the source and analyzes against the thesis or research question.

 Being critical of the main ideas of an author is more effective.
 To write a critical literature review, the author’s work should not be accepted without question.

 A critical analysis includes evaluating information that is not too dismissive or summarized only.
 It contains issues and key themes in literature sources.
-It also includes a holistic approach of relevant literature to provide a general explanation of what it is.
-To address key issues and themes, one needs to concentrate on the utility of qualitative research methods.
+It also includes a holistic approach to relevant literature to provide a general explanation of what it is.

 How to Critically Analyze Sources in Literature Review